top of page

 Image (2).jpg

-Other habitat features including beetle banks and wildflower strips will naturally attract diverse wildlife, making the site an agroecological oasis and contributing to integrated pest management.
+Biodiversity features include beetle banks and wildflower strips to attract diverse wildlife, as well as seed saving, making the site an agroecological oasis and contributing to integrated pest management.

 Tell your visitors your story.
 Add catchy text to describe what you do, and what you have to offer.
 The right words can inspire and intrigue your audience, so they’re ready to take action on your site.
 To start telling your story, double click or click Edit Text.